biril/backbone-faux-server/README.md

 updating or deleting this Model.
 The same applies to reading Collections: Whenever a Collection is read, its URL (and the 'read' method) will be tested against defined routes in order to find a handler for reading it.
 When a match for the `<model-URL, sync-method>` pair is not found among defined routes, the native sync will be invoked (this behaviour may be overriden - see `fauxServer.setDefaultHandler`).
 Later routes take precedence over earlier routes so in configurations where multiple routes match, the one most recently defined will be used.

-* `name`: The name of the route
+* `name`: The name of the route.
+Optional
 * `urlExp`: An expression against which, Model(or Collection)-URLs will be tested.
 This is syntactically and functionally analogous to
 	[Backbone routes](http://backbonejs.org/#Router-routes): `urlExp`s may contain parameter parts,